? Table of Contents

 Q: Do I need to manually enter online donations?

-Q: Can I track pledges or recurring giving?
+Q: Can I track recurring giving?

 ✅ Best Practices